05 Apr Accra Talks Youth Employment and The Future of Work

 SEE IMAGE HIGHLIGHTS OF QUANTUM LEAP CAREER FAIR HERE

-Quantum Leap Career Fair 2019 photographs by Brother Media Production
+Quantum Leap Career Fair 2019 photographs by Brothers Media Production